UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 module load jaspy
 ```

-Now edit the `setupLOTUS.R` script and change `filedir` to point to the public
+Now edit the `setupSLURM.R` script and change `filedir` to point to the public
 directory that you want the files saved into (with trailing `/`) e.g.

 ```